sivaramambikasaran/PDF/README.md

 # PDF

-Probability density functions and Cummulative distribution functions of some well known random variables.
+Probability density functions and Cumulative distribution functions of some well known random variables.